-You’re on route 83 traveling at 65 mph and decide to look away from the road and check your phone to look at an incoming message.
-It’s about four seconds until your eyes return to the road.
+You are on route 83 traveling at 65 mph and decide to take your attention off the road to look at an incoming message on your phone.
+It is about four seconds until your eyes return to the road.
 Did you know in those four seconds you traveled the length of a football field – without looking at the road?

-Data from the National Safety Council shows 38,800 people were killed in automobile accidents in 2019 in the U.S., and studies have shown distracted driving is a major cause.
+Data from the National Safety Council shows 42,060 people were killed in auto accidents in 2020, which is up eight percent from the previous year.
+A major cause of auto accidents is distracted driving.
 Driving when your attention is anywhere except the road is risky and dangerous – and can change lives in an instant.

-Here are five critical tips to minimize distractions when you’re behind the wheel.
+In honor of Distracted Driving Awareness Month, the auto accident attorneys at Dale E. Anstine are offering up five critical tips to minimize distractions when you are behind the wheel.

-According to the National Highway Traffic Safety Administration, approximately 481,000 drivers are using cell phones while driving in the U.S. When distractions are within arm’s reach, it’s tempting to take a quick peek to stay connected.
-But remember, it can only take one or two seconds to cause an accident due to inattention.
+According to the National Highway Traffic Safety Administration, approximately 481,000 drivers are using cell phones while driving in the United States.
+When distractions are within arm’s reach, it is tempting to take a quick peek to stay connected.
+But remember, it can only take a second to cause an auto accident due to inattention.

-Put your mobile device, work files and other sources of distraction in the back seat or the trunk.
-That way, it’s more difficult to take your attention away from the road.
+The auto accident lawyers at Dale E. Anstine encourage you to put your mobile device, work files and other sources of distraction in the back seat or the trunk.
+That way, it is more difficult to take your attention away from the road.

 When riding in a vehicle as a passenger, speak up if the driver becomes distracted.
 Offer to send a text, adjust the volume on the radio, or input a new destination into the navigation system so the driver can remain focused on the road ahead of them.